Sheffield High School for Girls is part of the Girls’ Day School Trust (GDST), the largest group of independent girls’ schools in the UK.

 If your daughter would benefit from the educational experience which Sheffield Girls' is able to offer, but your family is not in a position to cover the full fees, you may be eligible for a GDST bursary or scholarship.

-To read more about the GDST bursary scheme, please click here.
+Please click on the link to read more about the GDST bursary scheme.

 What’s the difference between a Bursary and a Scholarship?